roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

+===

- ****** It Was Only a Blowjob Ch.
-02 ****** byTx_Tall_Tales© Between the teasing, a naked horny wife, and an equally naked young whore in my bathroom, I was ready to do just that.
+Between the teasing, a naked horny wife, and an equally naked young whore in my bathroom, I was ready to do just that.
 I rolled over on top of her and between her legs before the words were out of her mouth.

  She guided me home, and she was as wet as she'd ever been.
 I leaned over her, stroking into her slowly and steadily, as she left little kisses all over my face.
 She smiled.
 "Have I told you how much I love you lately?"